AI-generated

 Arguments of the Respondents

-• 1.
-The State of Connecticut argued that the statutes were constitutional and applicable to the physician, representing a valid exercise of state power.
+• The statutes were a valid exercise of the state's police power.

 Issues